 provide data to inform retrofit solutions

-that BRS will then test in the lab and make recommendations to the client from
+that BRS will then test in the lab before making recommendations to the client

 At present, there is no research lab dedicated to this purpose in the United States.
-BRS is currently working to construct a lab for building materials and systems testing in a controlled flood environment.
+BRS has constructed a lab in Suffolk, Virginia for building materials and systems testing in a controlled flood environment.

 FEMA NFIP-approved flood protection measures